jming422/fira-code-mode/README.md

 1. Install `fira-code-mode`. (from MELPA: `M-x package-install RET fira-code-mode RET`)

-2. Install the `Fira Code Symbol` font to your system by `M-x fira-code-mode-install-fonts RET`
+2. Install the `Fira Code Symbol` font to your system with `M-x fira-code-mode-install-fonts RET`

    - Or you can install the font manually.
 Download the font [here](https://raw.githubusercontent.com/jming422/fira-code-mode/master/fonts/FiraCode-Regular-Symbol.otf) and follow the instructions [here](https://github.com/tonsky/FiraCode/wiki/Installing).